The quarter after the half: Why the next three months are key for stocks

 REUTERS: Central bank firepower helped stock market bulls finish the first half of 2020 on a high.
 Now the rally hinges on follow-through in the third-quarter from economic data, company earnings and the coronavirus newsflow.

-With central bank and government stimulus approaching US$20 trillion, world stocks' 35per cent collapse between Feb.
-20 and March 23 - the swiftest and deepest sell-off since 2008 - has mostly reversed.
+With central bank and government stimulus approaching US$20 trillion, world stocks' 35 per cent collapse between Feb 20 and Mar 23 - the swiftest and deepest sell-off since 2008 - has mostly reversed.

-Global shares are within 10per cent of their February record, while the U.S. Nasdaq and China's Shenzen indexes are back at multi-year or record highs.
-(Graphic: World's biggest stock markets since start of 2020, https://fingfx.thomsonreuters.com/gfx/mkt/gjnvwwkrovw/Pastedper cent20imageper cent201594112037896.png)
+Global shares are within 10 per cent of their February record, while the US Nasdaq and China's Shenzen indexes are back at multi-year or record highs.

 Economic data is essentially backward-looking, so April to June figures reflected first big falls, as lockdowns drastically curtailed activity, then a bounceback from March-April troughs.
 Data from July onwards must confirm whether the rebound is becoming entrenched.